Loading...

 How to consume Buttermilk Pancakes without glucose spikes

-Engage in light physical activity, such as a brisk walk, for 10-15 minutes after your meal to help regulate blood glucose levels.
+Engage in light physical activity, like a walk, after eating to help lower blood sugar levels.

 healthspan-mbl